-Kindergarten enrollment for Wa-Nee elementary students will begin on Wednesday, March 1.
-Please complete the online enrolment form at the bottom of this page.
+Kindergarten registration for Wa-Nee elementary students will begin on Friday, March 1.
+Please complete the online registration form at the bottom of this page.
 Information gathered from this form will be distributed to the appropriate school who will send families an email confirmation with details on how to complete the enrollment process.
 Families with no internet access can contact the school to receive a enrollment form and more details.

 The following items will also be necessary for completing your child’s enrollment process.
 These items can be emailed or dropped off at the school: